sergeyt/sergeyt.github.io/index.md

 ### 2011 - 2016, [GrapeCity](http://www.grapecity.com/us/)

 * Development of [Active Reports](http://activereports.grapecity.com/) and [Active Reports Server](http://activereports.grapecity.com/Products/ActiveReportsServer/) components.
-* Made a significant contribution rewriting report engine to dramatically boost performance.
+* Made a significant contribution rewriting report engine that dramatically boosts performance of the engine.
 This is reflected in latest releases of Active Reports.

 ### 2009 - 2010, CodeFibers